 United Airlines has postponed plans to replace its current narrowbody fleet while it negotiates its merger with Continental Airlines, says Chairman and CEO Glenn Tilton.
 The airline, which has already placed a major order for Airbus A350s and Boeing 787s to replace its long-haul fleet, had planned to issue a request for proposal at the end of the second quarter (DAILY, Jan.
 22), and was considering Bombardier’s CSeries and re-engined Airbus and Boeing narrowbodies as replacements for its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "United Halts Narrowbody Replacement PlanAustrian Airlines To De-Peak Flights In ViennaBoeing Ahead Of Airbus On Next NarrowbodyAncillary Revenues To Go Up, Predicts PhoCusWrightDallas AAAE Meeting Sees Better Times AheadAMesa Air Continues To Dissolve RJ ".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "United Halts Narrowbody Replacement PlanAustrian Airlines To De-Peak Flights In ViennaBoeing Ahead Of Airbus On Next NarrowbodyAncillary Revenues To Go Up, Predicts PhoCusWrightDallas AAAE Meeting Sees Better Times AheadAMesa Air Continues To Dissolve RJ ".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.